nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * If you add parameters for commands that do not take in parameters (such as `help`, `liststu`, `exit` and `clear`), they will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* `INDEX` items must be positive integers.
+Negative integers, decimal values, and zero will not be accepted for any command `INDEX`. <br>

+  e.g. if the command `viewstu -5` is entered, it will throw an invalid command format error, telling you to enter a positive integer `INDEX` only!

 </div>